etesync/etesync-dav/README.md

     docker run -it --rm -v etesync-dav:/data etesync/etesync-dav manage add USERNAME

 Run etesync-dav in a background docker container with configuration from previous step.
-This wil (re)start the container on boot and after crashes.
+This will (re)start the container on boot and after crashes.

     docker run --name etesync-dav -d -v etesync-dav:/data -p 37358:37358 --restart=always etesync/etesync-dav